 Building societies have existed in the United Kingdom for over 200 years.
-From the outset, they were communitybased, cooperative organisations created to help people purchase homes.
+From the outset, they were community-based, cooperative organisations created to help people purchase homes.
 The main characteristic of building societies is their mutual status, meaning that they are owned by their members, who are primarily retail savings customers and residential mortgage customers.
-The Society's origins go back to the Northampton Freehold Land Society, which was founded in 1848.
+The Society's origins go back to the Northampton Freehold Land Society, which was founded in 1846.
 Over time, this entity merged with similar organisations to create Nationwide Building Society.

 Over the past 30 years, many building societies have merged with other building societies or, in some cases, transferred their businesses to the subsidiary of another mutual organisation or demutualised and transferred their businesses to existing or specially formed banks.
 As a result, the number of building societies in the United Kingdom has fallen dramatically over the same period.
 One consequence of this decrease is that the majority of the Society's competitors are banks.
 The Society believes that its mutual status allows it to compete successfully with banks, and it is the strategy of the Society to remain a building society.
 At its annual general meeting in 1998, its members voted against a proposal to demutualise and no subsequent motion to demutualise has since been proposed at a general meeting of the Society.
 However, it is possible that another motion to demutualise could be proposed and voted upon at a future general meeting.
-For a discussion of the risks associated with a demutualisation, see the section entitled "Risk Factors-Factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme-Demutualisation, mutual society transfers and consequences of the Act may have an adverse impact on the holders of Notes."
+For a discussion of the risks associated with a demutualisation, see the section entitled "Risk Factors-Factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme-Demutualisation, mutual society transfers and consequences of the Act including introduction of depositor preference, may have an adverse impact on the holders of Notes.
+In addition, changes to the current relative ranking between share accounts and other depositors and unsubordinated creditors, including introduction of depositor preference, could have a significant adverse impact on the holders of Notes."